Jennifer van Dijk-Silos: Career

 On 7 July 2016 the opposition parties Democratic Alternative '91 and Surinamese Labour Party, demanded the resignation of Van Dijk-Silos due to comments she had made about the trial over the December murders.
 The next day more parliamentarians joined the call.
 Van Dijk-Silos reacted by first saying she had no message to the calls for her resignation and subsequently that the opposition parliamentarians had lied in their letter to President Dési Bouterse.
+In 2017 Van Dijk-Silos started consultations for the recognition of LGBTQ rights.